 If you’re not sure whether to use water, dry chemicals or foam extinguishers on your particular kind of fire, call the manufacturer and they can help you figure it out.

 A fire extinguisher consists of an outer shell filled with a special chemical that’s designed to stop the spread of fire.
 Fire needs three things to grow: fuel, oxygen, and heat.
 Any time you take away one of these components, your chances of putting out the fire increase dramatically.
 That’s what pressure-type fire extinguishers do – they force out a chemical that works to remove oxygen, heat, and fuel from the fire.

 The only thing worse than not having any fire extinguisher when you need it is having one but not knowing how to use it.
 That’s why everyone should know about suppression discharge.
 This is what you do if your fire extinguisher doesn’t put out the fire completely and it starts to smoke or smolder.
+You should also know how about fire extinguisher powder clean up.
 Suppression discharge is what you do naturally if a situation gets out of control and immediate evacuation is necessary, but it comes with some risks.

 Pressure-type extinguishers work by dispersing a chemical agent into the air around the fire that deprives it of fuel and necessary oxygen to continue combustion.
 After you try to put out the fire with your extinguisher, you should leave the area as soon as possible.
 Do not attempt to smother a fire or use any type of liquid on top of your fire extinguishers like water, sand, or grease.
 These actions only increase the chance that it will explode.